HQNET: Harnessing Quantum Noise for Effective Training of Quantum Neural Networks in NISQ Era: Introduction

-Various strategies have been proposed to mitigate the effect of BPs \cite{Liu_2023,kashif2024resqnets,Kashif:2023alleviating}.
-Additionally, the underlying causes of BPs have also been extensively analyzed.
-Factors such as the type and amount of entanglement \cite{Marrero:2020}, expressibility of the QNN\cite{kashif_unified}, and the globality of the cost function \cite{Cerezo:2021aa,Kashif:2023} and hardware noise \cite{Wang:2021} have been identified as significant contributors to the occurrence of BPs.
-Among these, quantum noise stands out as a particularly pivotal factor in the NISQ era.
-Unlike other sources of BPs, noise is an inherent and inescapable aspect of current quantum technologies, making it critical to address, for enhancing the trainability of QNNs.
-As the quantum computing field progresses, addressing noise-related challenges in QNNs will be essential for realizing their full potential in practical applications.
+Several strategies have been proposed to mitigate BPs \cite{Liu_2023,Kashif:2023alleviating,kashif2025deep,kashif2024resqnets,kashif2024dilemma}, alongside efforts to understand their underlying causes.
+Key contributing factors include the nature and degree of entanglement \cite{Marrero:2020}, circuit expressibility \cite{kashif_unified}, cost function globality \cite{Cerezo:2021aa,Kashif:2023impact}, and hardware-induced noise \cite{ahmed2025quantum,Wang:2021}.
+Among these, quantum noise is particularly critical in the NISQ era, as it is inherent in current quantum devices and directly impacts the trainability of QNNs \cite{ahmed2025noisyhqnns,kashif2025nrqnn,ahmed2025quantum}.
+Addressing noise-related challenges is thus essential for advancing the practical deployment of QNNs.